On dataset tensions and signatures of new cosmological physics: Acknowledgements

 \section{Acknowledgements}

 We thank the members of the Dark Energy Survey's Theory and Combined Probes working group members for numerous discussions, particularly Dragan Huterer, Ofer Lahav, Pablo Lemos, and Marco Raveri.
-We also thank Vasco Gil Gomes, Ariel Goobar, David Parkinson, and Jes\'us Torrado for discussion and comments, and Andrei Linde for discussion and encouragement.
+We also thank Alan Blanchard, Eoin Colg\'ain, Maria Dainotti, Biagio De Simone, Vasco Gil Gomes, Ariel Goobar, Will Handley, Mustapha Ishak, Alex Kim, Pavel Kroupa, David Parkinson, Adam Riess, Nao Suzuki, and Jes\'us Torrado for discussion and comments, and Andrei Linde for discussion and encouragement.
 This work was supported by the Funda\c{c}\~{a}o para a Ci\^encia e a Tecnologia (FCT) through the research grants UIDB/04434/2020, UIDP/04434/2020, and PTDC/FIS-AST/0054/2021, and the Investigador FCT Contract Nos.\ CEECIND/02854/2017, CEECIND/02581/2018 and POPH/FSE (EC).
 This article/publication is based upon work from COST Action CA21136 -- ``Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)'', supported by COST (European Cooperation in Science and Technology).